Due to the ongoing COVID-19 public health emergency, our hours of operation at 1340 Boylston Street and Fenway: South

 The Violence Recovery Program at Fenway Health exists:

 - To provide information and support to friends, family, and partners of survivors

 - To raise awareness of how interpersonal violence affects LGBTQ communities

 - To ensure that LGBTQ survivors of violence are treated with sensitivity and respect

 - Partner Abuse/Domestic Violence: Abuse is a pattern of power and control and may include verbal, psychological, financial, sexual, physical or cultural abuse.
 Abuse can happen in any type of relationship, including dating, polyamorous relationships, and marriages.

 - Sexual Assault: Sexual assault includes any type of unwanted sexual experience.
 Sexual violence and exploitation can occur as a one-time or recurrent event with strangers, partners, relatives or acquaintances.
 It can happen in the context of relationships or hook-ups and can involve drugs or other substances.

 - Hate Violence & Police Misconduct (Anti-LGBTQ Discrimination): LGBTQ people may experience violence or discrimination based on identified or perceived sexuality or gender identity/expression, both within and outside of the United States.
 They may experience verbal or physical abuse, denial of services, or discrimination and mistreatment at work or from government agencies or law enforcement.
 Some LGBTQ asylum seekers have had to flee their countries because of anti-LGBTQ violence

 We offer counseling and advocacy in both English and Spanish.
-Services are offered at Fenway’s 1340 Boylston Street location, AIDS Action at 75 Amory St, and at locations in Western Massachusetts and Cape Cod.
+Services are offered at Fenway’s 1340 Boylston Street location, AIDS Action at 75 Amory St, the Borum at 75 Kneeland St, and at locations in Western Massachusetts, Fall River, and Cape Cod.
 To access our services, call 617.927.6250 or 800.834.3242 (toll-free in MA).

 TOD@S: A Project for Black and Latin@ LGBQT People Affected by Partner Abuse